silshack/spring2014/_posts/2014-02-14-ThuMaiCodingbat2.md

 ***

 **2. String-2 > xyz_there**

 _Return True if the given string contains an appearance of "xyz" where the xyz is not directly preceeded by a period (.).
 So "xxyz" counts but "x.xyz" does not._

 Like many of the Codingbat part 2 exercises, this required a lot of creativity to come up with a solution that works.
 At first I thought that I would be using indices to identify locations of "." when it precedes "xyz".
 But then I figured an easier approach would be to just remove any occurrences of ".xyz" before executing the boolean.
-Score.
+Score:

 ```
 def xyz_there(str):